MarcoDiFrancesco/LittleProjects/Networks.md

 - **Timing** like phone call or gaming requires low latancy, if there is some data lost it's not that big problem
 - **Throughput** like video streaming require large throughput and losing data trading off some data lost
 - **Security** like mails require enctyption and data integrity

+There are two main internet transport protocol services TCP and UDP.
+**TCP** makes the connection reliable, manage flow and congestion control (making the connection slower in case the network is full) and does not provide any timing, minimum throghput and security.
+**UDP** establish an unreliable data tranfer service and does not provide any service of the TPC.
+The UDP protocol is used for fast connection using a easier interface to IP protocol, because just IP protocol itself does not use any port.
+TCP and UDP can be encrypted. **SSL** provides encypted TCP connection, data integrity and end-point authetication.

+The **web** connetion like HTTP are web pages consisting of objects like HTML files, JPEG images, audio files.
+The connection in HTTP make a request and receive a response.
+This connection is manages by the browser.
+The connection over TCP is initiated creating a socket in the 80 port and communicates over HTTP messages and then it closes the connection.
+In HTTP the connection does not mantein any information about the previous client requests.
+The past state must not be maintained and sometimes this might be inconsistent.
+The HTTP can be non-persistent when it doens't mantein the TCP connection so openening a new request every time it asks for a file or it can be persistent when multple objects can be sent over a single TCP connection.

+21 of 03-application